MaralAminpour/ML-BME-Course-UofA-Fall-2023/README.md

 ## Class Time and Location

-Time: Wednesdays at 02:00 PM to 04:50 PM
+Time: Tuesdays and Thursdays at 02:00 PM to 03:20 PM

-Location: Natural Resources Engineering Facility (NRE) 2-127
+Location: Central Academic Building (CAB) 281

 ## Instructor